Mark Bailey (writer)

-Mark Daniel Bailey (born November 21, 1968) is an American writer, best known for his documentary films, including American Hollow (1999), Pandemic: Facing AIDS (2003) and The Fence (2010).
-He is married to Rory Kennedy, posthumous daughter of Robert F. Kennedy.
-It was to their 1999 wedding that her cousin John F. Kennedy Jr. was flying when his plane crashed into the sea, killing all on board.
+Mark Daniel Bailey (born November 21, 1968) is an American writer, best known for his documentary films, including Last Days in Vietnam (2014), Downfall: The Case Against Boeing (2022), and The Volcano: Rescue from Whakaari (2022).
+Bailey, together with his wife, filmmaker Rory Kennedy, own Moxie Films, a documentary film production company.
+The company produces documentaries "for broadcast and cable networks, including Netflix, HBO, PBS, A&E, National Geographic, Showtime, Discovery Channel, MTV, TLC, Lifetime Television, the Oxygen Network, and the Sundance Channel as well as for educational foundations and philanthropic organizations."

 Life and career

 Mark Bailey was born in Elizabeth, New Jersey, and grew up in the nearby town of Summit.
-He graduated from the University of Vermont in 1991 and subsequently attended Georgetown University, where he studied for (but did not complete) a master's degree in English.
+He graduated from the University of Vermont in 1991 and subsequently attended Georgetown University, where he studied for a master's degree in English.
 He moved to New York City in 1997 and began writing in 1999.

 Films

 In 1999, Bailey wrote the film American Hollow, about "the complex ties that bind [an] Appalachian family to a cycle of deprivation," which was nominated for an Independent Spirit Award and a Primetime Emmy for best documentary.
 In 2003, he wrote Pandemic: Facing AIDS, a "five-part documentary series about the lives of people dealing with the disease in various parts of the world."
 For his work, he was nominated for a Primetime Emmy for outstanding writing.
-The series was narrated by Elton John, and its music was written by Philip Glass, who was nominated for a Primetime Emmy for his score.
 Both American Hollow and Pandemic were broadcast on HBO.